stephen-fox/packer-breadcrumbs/README.md

 A [packer provisioner](https://packer.io/docs/provisioners/index.html) for storing build-related files and metadata inside your builds.

 The plugin collects metadata from packer itself and git.
-It will parse the packer template if you opt to save additional files.
-It creates a manifest file in JSON format that describes all of these "breadcrumbs", and sticks it (and any files it discovers) into the build result.
+It will parse your packer template if you opt to save additional files.
+It creates a manifest file in JSON format that describes all of these "breadcrumbs", and sticks it (and any files it discovers) into the machine being built.

-By default, the plugin will store breadcrumbs in `/breadcrumbs`.
-This includes a manifest file named `breadcrumbs.json`, which describes metadata and any saved files.
+By default, the plugin will store data in `/breadcrumbs`.
+This includes a manifest file named `breadcrumbs.json` that describes metadata and any saved files.
 Files are saved at the root of the breadcrumbs directory, and are named by hashing their file path (or URL).

-If you would like the plugin to save certain files that are mentioned in your packer template, simply specify the file suffix(es) using the `include_suffixes` configuration parameter.
-For example, if you specify `.sh`, the plugin will find all instances of strings ending in `.sh` in your template, and will attempt to copy them or download them (if they are http URLs).
+If you would like the plugin to save certain files that are referenced in your packer template, specify the file suffix(es) using the `include_suffixes` configuration parameter.
+For example, if you specify `.sh`, the plugin will find all instances of files ending in `.sh` in your template, and will attempt to copy them or download them (if they are http URLs) as breadcrumbs.

 #### Default metadata
 The plugin will store the following metadata in the manifest file by default: